mr-emreerturk/mr-emreerturk/README.md

 - 💼 I am currently working as a Media Buyer/Marketing Analytst at [EMF Media](emf.media)
 - 🎓 I graduated with a B.Sc. in economics at [Goethe University](https://www.uni-frankfurt.de/35791335/Wirtschaftswissenschaften___br__Bachelor_of_Science)
-- 🥅 I will finish my B.Sc. in Data Science in 2023 at [IU International Univeristy of Applied Sciences](https://www.iu.org/bachelor/data-science/)
+- 🥅 I will finish my B.Sc. in Data Science in 2023 at [IU International University of Applied Sciences](https://www.iu.org/bachelor/data-science/)
 - 🤓 In my free time I create projects to further sharpen my skills as analyst using mostly Python, SQL, Excel, and Tableau
 - ⚡️ Fun Fact: I am born and raised in Germany 🇩🇪, have turkish/georgian heritage 🇹🇷🇬🇪, and live in Barbados 🇧🇧